Landscape Like a Floridian

 Grass is needy.
 In Florida, achieving a picture-perfect lawn takes lots of water, fertilizer, and pesticides.
 Watering the average-sized lawn 20 minutes every day for a week is like taking 800 showers.
 Using an in-ground sprinkler system may cost you $5 to $25 every time you irrigate.
 Additionally, cleaning up waterways polluted with excess nutrients and chemicals from lawns costs a whole lot more than preventing the pollution in the first place.

 Limiting the amount of grass in your yard to pet or play areas delivers outsized benefits.
 You’ll use less water, pesticides, and fertilizer.
 You’ll also mow less and relax more – and isn’t having more leisure time what living in Florida is all about?
 Replace turfgrass with an easy-care groundcover, a flagstone pathway or that vegetable garden you’ve always wanted.
+Expand existing landscape beds instead of using a grass border, and consider only keeping grass in highly traveled areas.
 Stop Mowing, Start Living.

 Pro-Tip: If you live in an HOA, be sure to check your covenants before making landscape changes.
 Florida law allows homeowners in deed-restricted communities to install Florida-friendly landscapes, but you’ll still need to meet the aesthetic style of your community.
 You’ll often have more leeway to go grass-free in side or backyards.
 Follow these four steps to help you get a “green thumbs-up” from your HOA Board for shrinking your lawn.